-- Available data: Medical information for MESA residents is comprehensive, in large part because Marshfield Clinic and Saint Joseph’s Hospital have shared a common medical record for patients since the early 1900s.
+- Available data: Medical information for MESA residents is comprehensive, in large part because our clinic and hospitals in the Marshfield area have shared a common medical record for patients since the early 1900s.
 Diagnostic codes for each patient have been computerized since 1960 and medical procedure codes have been archived since 1985.
 Individual patient records have been kept in an extensive electronic medical system since the early 1990s.

 - Participation in research: MESA residents have recognized the importance of medical research.
 This has resulted in participation rates over 60 percent, and as high as 90 percent, in surveys and long-term studies.

-Through collaborations with Marshfield Clinic physician researchers, with other Marshfield Clinic Research Foundation scientists and with external partners, including the Centers for Disease Control and Prevention, MESA has been a productive resource for population-based research.
+Through collaborations with Health System clinician researchers, other Marshfield Clinic Research Institute scientists and external partners, including the CDC, MESA has been a productive resource for population-based research.
 Since 1994, this work has resulted in more than 70 peer-reviewed scientific publications and numerous presentations across a wide variety of epidemiologic and clinical topics.
-Over the years, the unique capacity of the MESA resource has also played a key role in externally funded research grants.
+Over the years, the unique capacity of the MESA resource has also played a key role in externally-funded research grants.

 MESA data is periodically validated.
-The most recent validation indicated that Marshfield Clinic databases captured 97% of residents, 95% of hospital discharges, 93% of medical outpatient visits and 98% of deaths among MESA Central residents.
-Marshfield Clinic databases captured 92% of people, 87% of hospital discharges, 91% of outpatient visits and 95% of deaths for MESA North.
+The most recent validation indicated that Health System databases captured 97% of residents, 95% of hospital discharges, 93% of medical outpatient visits and 98% of deaths among MESA Central residents.
+Health System databases captured 92% of people, 87% of hospital discharges, 91% of outpatient visits and 95% of deaths for MESA North.